rasmussenphilip/Biosecure-D3.4/README.md

-Biosecure Project – PARTIAL BUDGETING-BASED COST-BENEFIT ANALYSIS OF BIOSECURITY MEASURES
+Biosecure Project – Deliverable 3.4
+PARTIAL BUDGETING-BASED COST-BENEFIT ANALYSIS OF BIOSECURITY MEASURES

 This repository contains the full R-based pipeline for estimating the net economic benefits of biosecurity adoption in dairy herds across bovine viral diarrhoea (BVD), paratuberculosis (PTB), and salmonellosis (SAL).
 It integrates published measure-effect estimates, the results of a stochastic dairy herd simulation model (SimHerd), and country-specific cost data to rank 16,384 biosecurity packages under three decision rules and identify Pareto-optimal combinations across herd disease statuses and countries.